osama78assi/forkifyApp/README.md

 # Forkify App
 here you can do the following:
 - see a lot of recipes by searching
-- create tour own recipes
+- create your own recipes
 - bookmarking any recipe
 - each recipe has a serving that you can update it as you want
 # Built With